-The Supplier must demonstrate the capacity to render the service according to the service plan and according to the manufacturer's specifications and requirements.
+The DME vendor must demonstrate the capacity to provide the service according to the service plan and manufacturer's specifications and requirements.
 The case management entity does not provide or render this service.
 The case management entity approves the provider/vendor to render the equipment, modification or technology.